FOR US HEALTHCARE PROFESSIONALS ONLY

 To report SUSPECTED ADVERSE REACTIONS, contact ITF Therapeutics LLC at 1-833-582-4312 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Please see full Prescribing Information and Medication Guide.
+Please see full Prescribing Information for additional safety information.